Siemens sells hospital IT business to Cerner for $1.3 billion

-FRANKFURT German engineering group Siemens plans to sell its hospital IT business to Cerner Corp, a U.S. provider of healthcare IT services, for $1.3 billion in cash, the two companies said late on Tuesday.
+FRANKFURT German engineering group Siemens (SIEGn.DE) plans to sell its hospital IT business to Cerner Corp (CERN.O), a U.S. provider of healthcare IT services, for $1.3 billion (£770.04 million) in cash, the two companies said late on Tuesday.

-The deal comes as Siemens Chief Executive Joe Kaeser seeks to focus the group, Germany's second-biggest company by market value, on its most promising businesses to close a gap with more profitable competitors such as Switzerland's ABB and U.S.-based General Electric.
+The deal comes as Siemens Chief Executive Joe Kaeser seeks to focus the group, Germany's second-biggest company by market value, on its most promising businesses to close a gap with more profitable competitors such as Switzerland's ABB ABBN.VX and U.S.-based General Electric (GE.N).

 Siemens said it was selling its hospital information system business, which has about $1.2 billion of annual sales and around 5,000 client facilities in over 40 countries, because it failed to consistently keep up with competitors.